cchummer/cchummer/README.md

 Old school C Windows malware dev.
-Stepped back, in college for CIS now.
+Stepped back for a few years, in college for CIS now.
 Getting familiar with new tools + languages.
 I love systems and their security, and markets and their participants.

 Welcome